LynoForWindows/lynoraider/README.md

 -  Go to bot and scroll down, select all
 ![image](https://github.com/user-attachments/assets/5802ccc2-506f-4f58-9587-74995dc2e1bf)
 - Press reset token

+- **Go to your victim's discord server settings and DISABLE COMMUNITY in Overview (if community was enabled)**
 - Paste on the tool and you're done!

 # Credits